 Thus, as we begin this ecclesiastical new year, the question that we must face is: are we prepared for that moment?

-Not a material or physical preparation where we consider our estates, our wills, our, quote, preparation for death; no, it's a spiritual preparation, though we cannot fail to take into account our dual nature as both physical and spiritual beings.
+Not a material or physical preparation where we consider our estates, our wills, our, quote, preparation for death; no, it's a spiritual preparation, and a challenge because we cannot help but take into account our dual nature as both physical and spiritual beings.